iamsuzeet/very-first-node-basics/README.md

 # learning node for the first time

-hit 'node index' in terminal to run the application
+hit 'nodemon index' in terminal to run the application